tbeck/sandbox/src/_recipes/oaxacan-old-fashioned.md

 name: Oaxacan Old Fashioned
 bartender:
 description: >-
-  Using tequila and mezcal takes whiskey's place in this south of the border spin on a classic.
+  Tequila and mezcal take whiskey's place in this south of the border spin on a classic.
 ingredients:
   - name: Simple syrup
     quantity: 1/4 oz